adamsih300u/bastion/README.md

 **Research Queries:**
 - "What are the main themes in my uploaded documents about climate change?"
 - "Find video clips where someone mentions 'illegal immigration'"
-- "Search my Calibre library for books about machine learning"

 **Agent Commands:**
 - "What's the weather in Tokyo?"